ldebello/javacuriosities/README.md

 # Java Advanced
-It contains different projects with implementations of Threads/Sockets and some extras
+It contains different projects/modules with implementations of Threads/Sockets and some extras topics

+## Configuration
+Using Maven projects in Eclipse or IDEA requires some user action

+* In case of using Eclipse
+mvn eclipse:eclipse

+* In case of using Intellij IDEA mvn idea:idea

+* NetBeans doesn't need to have special project files

+mvn clean install